Driving us forward

-Mr. McCollum serves on the board of directors for Archrock, Inc. He is a member of the Board of Regents of Baylor University and he also serves on the board of trustees for Baylor College of Medicine, The Center Foundation and the advisory board of Every Village.
+Mr. McCollum serves on the board of directors for Archrock, Inc. He is a member of the Board of Regents of Baylor University and he also serves on the board of trustees for Baylor College of Medicine and the advisory board of Every Village.

 Christoph Bausch is the Executive Vice President and Chief Financial Officer of Weatherford.
 He assumed this position in December 2016.

 Christoph's previous experience as a public company CFO, his financial expertise, depth of knowledge in the oil and gas industry, as well as leadership capabilities further strengthen Weatherford’s focus on financial discipline, cash flow generation, and improved cost efficiencies.